Table of Contents

 You may also notice a smelly and greasy discharge, usually brown or tan.

 Be on the lookout for indications of an infection.

 These can include pus or red spots in the discharge, swelling, and a hole discharging green, yellow, or bloody pus by the anus.

 Another sign is bad breath in dogs, but this is not a direct effect of anal gland problems.

 Your dog may relieve its discomfort by licking the area.
 When licking, the dog picks up these rancid secretions in the area, which in turn causes your dog's breath to smell bad.

 Causes of Dog Anal Gland Issues

-There are many potential causes of dog anal gland issues, but the most common one is the inflammation of the anal ducts.
-Smaller breeds are more likely to suffer from this blockage because their anal sac ducts are smaller and thus more prone to the blockage.
+There are many potential causes of dog anal gland issues.
+Still, the most common one is the inflammation of the anal ducts.

 How to Prevent Anal Gland Problems?